hikeventures/hikeventures.github.io/_posts/articles/products/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 **Update (19.04.2016):** Suunto has released the <a href="http://www.suunto.com/Products/sports-watches/Suunto-Traverse-Alpha/Suunto-Traverse-Alpha-Foliage/">Traverse Alpha</a> which adds features for hunting and fishing to the regular Traverse.
 It's also a bit more expensive than the regular Traverse.

 **Update (7.6.2016):** Suunto has released the [Suunto Spartan](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch) - A premium multisport watch with color display.

 ---

+The links on this site contain affiliate links.
+If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read who we are.

+---